-- ✓ Evidence of the selection procedure, in line with EU, national (including institutional) or programme procurement rules; - Contract or written agreement laying down the services and/or supplies to be provided with a clear reference to the project and the programme.
+- ✓ Evidence of the selection procedure, in line with EU, national (including institutional) or programme procurement rules; - ✓ Contract or written agreement laying down the services and/or supplies to be provided with a clear reference to the project and the programme.
 For contracts including also daily/hourly fees, the daily/hourly rate together with the number of days/hours contracted and the total amount of the contract must be provided.
-Any changes to the contract must comply with the applicable procurement rules and must be documented;

-- Invoice (or a supporting document having equivalent probative value to invoices, like in case of depreciation) or request for reimbursement have to provide all relevant information in line with the applicable accountancy rules as well as references to the project and the programme.
-For contracts including also a daily/hourly fee, the invoice must include a clear quantification of the days/hours charged, price per unit and total price; - ✓ In case of assets that are subject to depreciation, a calculation scheme of depreciation; - ✓ In case equipment is only partially used and associated costs declared on a pro-rata basis, the method set for calculating that share; - ✓ Proof of payment (e.g. bank statement); - ✓ Extract from accounting system of the Project Partner; - ✓ If applicable, proof that the equipment is recorded in the fixed assets register; - ✓ Evidence of delivery and installation.
+Any changes to the contract must comply with the applicable procurement rules and must be documented; - ✓ Invoice (or a supporting document having equivalent probative value to invoices, like in case of depreciation) or request for reimbursement have to provide all relevant information in line with the applicable accountancy rules as well as references to the project and the programme.
+For contracts including also a daily/hourly fee, the invoice must include a clear quantification of the days/hours charged, price per unit and total price; - ✓ In case of assets that are subject to depreciation, a calculation scheme of depreciation; - ✓ In case equipment is only partially used and associated costs declared on a pro-rata basis, the method set for calculating that share; - ✓ Proof of payment (e.g. bank statement); - ✓ Extract from accounting system of the Project Partner; - ✓ Evidence of delivery and installation.